Gelatinous-games/mqjam2024/README.md

 - [ ] need to mess with star movement vectors so they look normal
 - [ ] double player? how?
 - [ ] destroy things and rebuild when die?
+- [ ] need to change deathmanager destroy function to create new game manager
+- [ ] may need to fix up the ASTEROID_REF_LIST free in main.c
 - [ ] ...